Information for the public

 As the regulator of Britain's railways we are here to improve the safety, value and performance of railways, today and in the future.

-Information to help you understand the differences between rail tickets, why these might be important to you, and some other hints and tips.
+Information to help you understand the differences between rail tickets and why these might be important to you.

-We are not the regulator for passenger fares and we have no role in relation to penalty fares.
-Find out who is and who to contact.
+We not the regulator for fares and have no role in relation to penalty fares.
+If you have concerns about the cost of your ticket, first contact the train operator.

 Guidance on making a complaint about your railway ticket or travelling experience.